code-423n4/2025-07-gte-clob/README.md

-# ✨ So you want to run an audit

-This `README.md` contains a set of checklists for our audit collaboration.
-This is your audit repo, which is used for scoping your audit and for providing information to wardens

-Some of the checklists in this doc are for our scouts and some of them are for **you as the audit sponsor (⭐️)**.

----

-# Repo setup

-## ⭐️ Sponsor: Add code to this repo

-- [ ] Create a PR to this repo with the below changes:
-- [ ] Confirm that this repo is a self-contained repository with working commands that will build (at least) all in-scope contracts, and commands that will run tests producing gas reports for the relevant contracts.
-- [ ] Please have final versions of contracts and documentation added/updated in this repo **no less than 48 business hours prior to audit start time.**
-- [ ] Be prepared for a 🚨code freeze🚨 for the duration of the audit — important because it establishes a level playing field.
-We want to ensure everyone's looking at the same code, no matter when they look during the audit.
-(Note: this includes your own repo, since a PR can leak alpha to our wardens!)

-## ⭐️ Sponsor: Repo checklist

-- [ ] Modify the [Overview](#overview) section of this `README.md` file.
-Describe how your code is supposed to work with links to any relevant documentation and any other criteria/details that the auditors should keep in mind when reviewing.
-(Here are two well-constructed examples: [Ajna Protocol](https://github.com/code-423n4/2023-05-ajna) and [Maia DAO Ecosystem](https://github.com/code-423n4/2023-05-maia))
-- [ ] Optional: pre-record a high-level overview of your protocol (not just specific smart contract functions).
-This saves wardens a lot of time wading through documentation.
-- [ ] Review and confirm the details created by the Scout (technical reviewer) who was assigned to your contest. *Note: any files not listed as "in scope" will be considered out of scope for the purposes of judging, even if the file will be part of the deployed contracts.*

----

-# Sponsorname audit details
+# GTE Spot CLOB and Router audit details
-- Total Prize Pool: XXX XXX USDC (Notion: Total award pool)
+- Total Prize Pool: $63,250 in USDC
-  - HM awards: up to XXX XXX USDC (Notion: HM (main) pool)
+  - HM awards: up to $57,600 in USDC
     - If no valid Highs or Mediums are found, the HM pool is $0
-  - QA awards: XXX XXX USDC (Notion: QA pool)
+  - QA awards: $2,400 in USDC
-  - Judge awards: XXX XXX USDC (Notion: Judge Fee)
+  - Judge awards: $3,000 in USDC
-  - Scout awards: $500 USDC (Notion: Scout fee - but usually $500 USDC)
+  - Scout awards: $250 in USDC
-  - (this line can be removed if there is no mitigation) Mitigation Review: XXX XXX USDC
 - [Read our guidelines for more details](https://docs.code4rena.com/competitions)
-- Starts XXX XXX XX 20:00 UTC (ex. `Starts March 22, 2023 20:00 UTC`)
+- Starts July 23, 2025 20:00 UTC
-- Ends XXX XXX XX 20:00 UTC (ex. `Ends March 30, 2023 20:00 UTC`)
+- Ends August 6, 2025 20:00 UTC

 **❗ Important notes for wardens**
 ## 🐺 C4 staff: delete the PoC requirement section if not applicable - i.e. for non-Solidity/EVM audits.